-With Black Friday and Cyber Monday on the horizon, retailers – both online and brick-and-mortar – are busy finalizing discount offers and marketing strategies.
+With the busy holiday season on the horizon, retailers – both online and brick-and-mortar – are busy finalizing discount offers and marketing strategies.
 They are verifying inventory, talking to suppliers, and stepping up staffing to ensure top quality customer service.
 If your business is aiming to maximize the value that the holiday shopping season brings to the bottom line, you have no doubt given extensive thought to what you are selling and how you are selling it.
 But have you fully considered how it will actually get to your customers?
 And, do you know for certain that your suppliers will be ready to deliver what you need, when you need it?

 To understand how critical it is to get your shipping and logistics plans in order, consider just how active the world of shipping is during the holiday season.
-At DHL Express, we forecast that the 2016 peak shipping season will see pickup and delivery volumes that are 12 percent higher than the 2015 season.
-On the peak delivery day, which is December 19, 2016, we expect to deliver 89 percent more shipments than on an average delivery day.
+At DHL Express, we forecast that the 2019 peak shipping season will see pickup and delivery volumes that are 15 percent higher than the 2018 season.
+Additionally, peak season pickup and delivery volumes for this 2019 season are forecasted to be 35% higher than the Q3 Average Daily volume.
 To make sure your customers receive what they have ordered – on time, on target, and in one piece – then you need a shipping strategy that works, and a shipping partner that understands the demands of peak pickup and delivery.

 Here are the top 5 things your business needs to know about holiday shipping: